keboola/connection-docs/writers/storage-api/index.md

 * TOC
 {:toc}

-This writer loads a single or multiple tables from your current project into a different Keboola Connection project.
+This writer loads single or multiple tables from your current project into a different Keboola Connection project.
-This component is an addition to the situation where [Shared Buckets](/storage-api/buckets/sharing/) cannot apply, eg. moving data between two different [organizations](/management/organization) or regions.
+The component can be used in situations where [Shared Buckets](/storage-api/buckets/sharing/) cannot, e.g., moving data between two different [organizations](/management/organization) or regions.

 ## Create New Configuration
 Find the Keboola Connection Storage writer in the list of writers and create a new configuration.
 Name it.